gfilicetti/media-on-gcp-ateme-docs/README.md

 Next, we will create the Live Output Channel.

 - Click on “Services” and then “Live” and finally click the “Add channel” button.
 - For ‘Channel name’ use the same channel name as the one used in the Titan Live output url in the Channel Name field.
-The suggested channel name was channel1
+The channel name you used was **channel1**
 - Note \- this name needs to be the same as the name in CMAF ingest URL.
 - For ‘Input Type’ Select ‘CMAF Ingest’ from the ‘Input Type’ drop down menu and select the Stream Adaptation Family we created earlier (SAF) from the drop down under Output (near the bottom of the page) and then hit the “Add” button.